eerkela/bertrand/README.rst

    pyarrow where applicable.
-*  **Intuitive**.  ``pdcast`` avoids many common gotchas and edge cases that can crop up during type manipulations, including (but not limited to): missing values, overflow, timezones, epochs, imprecise representations, string parsing, and error-handling.
+*  **Intuitive**.  ``pdcast`` avoids many common gotchas and edge cases that can crop up during type manipulations, including (but not limited to): missing values, overflow, timezones, imprecise representations, string parsing, and sparse/categorical data.
 *  **Efficient**.
 By giving users more control over the types that are present within their series and dataframe objects, substantial memory savings and performance improvements can be achieved.
 Sparse data structures and